rasundsbak/rtd-tutorial/docs/source/index.rst

 Who are we inviting
 ----------------------
 This course is held at the Oslo Univsersity Library.
-We recommend that those who attend has some experience with Jupyter.
+We recommend that those who attend has some experience with `Jupyter <https://jupyter.org/>`_.
 We invite students, Researchers, PhDs and Postdocs.

 Prior Knowledge
 -----------------